 There is free parking available at my private practice, based near the peaceful, historic market town of Spilsby.

-I am a member of BACP, UKCP & Sherwood Psychotherapy Training Institute.
+I am a full clinical member of UKCP (United Kingdom Council for Psychotherapy), only psychotherapists trained to MSc (Masters) level and above are approved for registration.
+I am also a graduate member of Sherwood Psychotherapy Training Institute.
 I abide to all their ethical codes and hold full professional insurance.

 I also hold an enhanced up to date DBS, formally known as a CRB check.